A Guide to Golfing Well Around the World

 Prep for your next round with guidance from the experts.
-The golf professionals at The Ritz-Carlton share their exclusive tips for conquering fairways and greens around the world — no matter your skill level.
+The golf professionals at The Ritz-Carlton share their exclusive tips for conquering fairways and greens in a variety of destinations — no matter your skill level.

 From 18 holes designed by champion players to sweeping waterfront views and lush green vistas, the golf courses at The Ritz-Carlton hotels and resorts around the globe are world-class.
 Whether you’re well on your way to perfecting your game, or just starting out, the seasoned golf professionals at a few of our favorite fairways offer tips and techniques to improve your next round.